heistp/irtt/README.md

 _Collection area for undefined or uncertain stuff..._

+- Add client flag to skip sleep and catch up after timer misses
 - Always return instance of irtt.Error?
 If so, look at exitOnError.
 - Find better model for concurrency (one goroutine per sconn induces latency)
-- Map error codes to exit codes
+- Use error code (if available) as exit code
 - Add seqno to the Max and maybe Min columns in the text output
 - Prototype TCP throughput test and compare straight Go vs iperf/netperf
 - Add a subcommand to the CLI to convert JSON to CSV